PAIDiPaidThis.com

 Why the price varies so much

 Two policies at the same monthly price can behave completely differently the day you claim.
 Lifetime cover refreshes its limit each year, which suits long-running orthopaedic problems, while a time-limited policy pays for a condition for only 12 months before shutting the door.
 Excess, co-payment for older pets, breed loadings and per-condition caps all shift what actually lands in your account.
+Underneath all of that sits the vet bill itself, and that varies too.
+The Competition and Markets Authority found that corporate-owned practices charge 18.3% more on average than independent ones, and that vet prices rose 63% between 2016 and 2023, so the same TPLO repair can carry a different price tag depending on who owns the practice and where you live.
+Insurers set their limits and premiums against that backdrop, which is why a policy that looked generous a few years ago can now feel tight.
 The real prices below give you the treatment costs to hold each policy up against, because a £4,000 cap looks generous until a cruciate surgery quote arrives.

 How to pay less